 Here and there you would see some grave platform in the gardens.
 It would almost feel as if you have come to meet all those who lay buried here.
 The dead do speak to you, not literally, but through the pieces, they left for the future generations, cast in stone carrying an imprint of their times.
 The monuments show the importance given to people after they died, not sure if in their lifetimes that were way smaller than the life of their tombs, if they got the same reverence and gratitude.
 I am not sure if they met as many people in their lives as they meet from their graves.

 While absorbing history, do not miss the present.
-A variety of birds live in Lodhi Garden and a lot more visit these Delhi Gardens during winters.
+A variety of birds live here and a lot more visit during winters.
 In case you do not know much about the birds, there are elaborate boards to explain the various varieties of the birds that you can see here.
 Of course, the trees and plants are there to admire all around.

 Read More – Birds in My Garden